Babson’s New Residence Hall

 We’re excited to share with you our plans for completing the Park Manor Quad at Babson College.
 Upon the completion of the final residence hall in the quad, we’ll have a centralized space for undergraduate students, affording them more opportunities for spontaneous interaction and collaboration in the heart of our campus.
 Its location among our other residence halls and academic buildings will strengthen the tight-knit Babson community.

-The new First-Year Residence Hall will transform the residential living experience on campus.
-This new building, located between the Park Manor residence halls on one side and Luksic Hall and the Blank Center for Entrepreneurship at the other side, will create a consolidated district for first-year students in the heart of Babson’s campus.
+The new Park Manor West residence hall will transform the residential living experience on campus.
+This new building, located between the Park Manor residence halls on one side and Luksic Hall and the Blank Center for Entrepreneurship on the other side, will provide students with a dynamic new living and learning environment in the heart of Babson’s campus.

 Importantly, the new residence hall will shape two attractive landscaped outdoor spaces for the Babson community: